-As of 2017, 9.2M Americans own some type of timeshare, but as vacation or lifestyle preferences shift, 85% of timeshare buyers regret their purchase.
-Unfortunately, many of those people find it incredibly difficult (or seemingly impossible) to leave their timeshare contracts if they want to.
+As of 2017, 9.2M Americans own some type of timeshare, unfortunately, many of those people find it incredibly difficult (or seemingly impossible) to leave their timeshare contracts if they want to.

 That’s exactly why companies like Timeshare Exit Team exist – to support consumer financial health and assist people in exiting their timeshare contracts when they have no other option.
 That said, there’s not always a one-size-fits-all approach to exiting your timeshare.
 We wanted to share some of the different exit options

 that consumers should consider if they’re looking to get out of their timeshare contract: